-Law No. 8 of February 4, 2017 for the "Authority and Transformation of Human Resources in the Government of Puerto Rico" (Law No. 8-2017) and Law 26 of April 29, 2017 issued for compliance with Act No. 26-2017, named "Law for Compliance with Fiscal Plan" establishes new parameters for the accrual of vacations and sick leave.
-Every government employee shall be entitled to accrue one and one-fourth (11⁄2) day of vacation leave for every month of service, for a total of 15 days per year.
-The employees shall begin to accrue the vacation leave upon completion of a three (3)-month period and said leave shall be retroactive to the employment commencement date.
-Furloughed or part-time employees shall accrue vacation leave proportionately to the number of hours regularly worked.
-The vacation leave may be accrued up to a maximum of sixty (60) workdays at the end of any calendar year.
-Vacation leave is granted to employees in order to allow them a reasonable annual rest period.
+Law No. 8 of February 4, 2017 for the "Authority and Transformation of Human Resources in the Government of Puerto Rico" (Law No. 8-2017) and Law No. 26 of April 29, 2017 issued for compliance with Law No. 26-2017, named "Law for Compliance with Fiscal Plan" establishes new parameters for the accrual of vacations and sick leave.
+Every government employee shall be entitled to accrue one and one-fourth (11⁄4) day of vacation leave for every month of service, for a total of 15 days per year.
+The employees shall begin to accrue the vacation leave upon completion of a three - month period and said leave shall be retroactive to the employment commencement date.
+Furloughed or part - time employees shall accrue vacation leave proportionately to the number of hours regularly worked.
+The vacation leave is granted to employees in order to allow them a reasonable annual rest period.
 As a general rule, said leave shall be used during the calendar year in which it was accrued.
 Every agency or public instrumentality is required to devise a vacation plan for every calendar year, in collaboration with supervisors and employees, establishing the period during which employees shall enjoy their vacation time in the manner that is more compatible with the needs for service.
 Said plan shall be completed no later than on December 31st of every year, so that it takes effect on January 1st of the following year.